Bettapro/Solar-Tracer-Blynk-V3/README.md

 > I plan to add a default configs to make the setup easier
 > I'd make the values optional (you can choose the values to monitor)
-> I'd use external current sensor to measure high current absorbtion
+> I'd use external current sensor to measure high current absorption

 You are welcome for suggestions, bugreports, and of course any further improvements of this code.